Existence and Uniqueness for McKean-Vlasov equations with singular interactions: Some preparations

-From this, we derive all the weak solutions have the same one-dimensional marginal distributions.
-By a standard induction method, we deduce that the solutions have the same finite dimensional distribution.
-The proof is complete. \epf Then to treat the heat kernels of diffusions with singular drifts, we introduce some generalized Kato's function spaces, which were introduced in \cite{chen2017heat} and \cite{zhang2018singular}.
-Let $I$ be an interval of $\R_+$, $f: I\times \R^d\to \R$ be a measurable function.
-Here and below, we always extend $f$ to $\R^{d+1}$ by letting $f(t,x)=0$ if $t\notin I$.
+In order to address the heat kernels of diffusion processes with singular drifts, we employ certain generalized Kato's function spaces, which were initially introduced in \cite{chen2017heat} and \cite{zhang2018singular}.
+Let $I$ represent an interval within $\R_+$, and consider a measurable function $f: I\times \R^d\to \R$.
+Noting that throughout this discussion and in the subsequent context, we consistently extend the function $f$ to $\R^{d+1}$ by setting $f(t,x)=0$ when $t$ is outside the interval $I$.
 For any $\beta\geq 0, \lambda>0$, define

 and

 The generalized Kato's class is defined by